USS Gettysburg (CG-64): Operation history

 Gettysburg patrolled an area about 1750 nmi west of the Galapagos Islands when a Lockheed P-3C Orion directed her to query fishing boat William, on 24 February 2006.
 The Orion aggressively monitored the suspected vessel, preventing her from rendezvousing with a go-fast.
 Gettysburg meanwhile launched Cutlass 467, her Seahawk, which guided the ship toward William, but the suspects attempted to scuttle their boat.
-Gettysburgs rescue and assistance teams and LEDET 404 saved William, enabling her boarding team to recovery 4.9 MT of cocaine and apprehend the eight smugglers.
+Gettysburgs rescue and assistance teams and LEDET 404 saved William, enabling her boarding team to recover 4.9 MT of cocaine and apprehend the eight smugglers.

 An Orion located a stealthy go-fast steaming westerly courses through a known drug-trafficking area on 11 March.
 Gettysburg closed and under cover of darkness, deployed LEDET 404 and a security team on board a RHIB, which boarded the suspected vessel, seizing 3.75 MT of cocaine, 8 kg of heroin, and detaining five smugglers.
 In addition, she sailed through the Panama Canal twice, 30–31 January and 15–16 March, and visited Cartagena, Colombia, 20–21 January, Vasco Nunez de Balboa, 16–19 February and 4-5 and 15–16 March, Curaçao, 23–26 March, and Port Everglades, Florida, 29 March-1 April.
 During this second voyage she seized or interdicted four suspected smuggling vessels and more than 25 MT of cocaine with a street value of $1.7 billion, detaining 34 suspected smugglers.
 Additionally, she issued return-to-port orders to two Colombian-flagged vessels capable of providing logistics support to narcotics traffickers.
 Working with other agencies and Orions during the two deployments, Gettysburg proved instrumental in the seizure of seven vessels, 45 smugglers, and 750 bales totaling more than 28 MT of cocaine and heroin valued at $1.95 billion.